 - University College London

-Funded by a £4.5 million grant, the Institute has been established by GCHQ in partnership with the Engineering and Physical Sciences Research Council (EPSRC) through the Research Councils UK (RCUK) Global Uncertainties Programme and the Department for Business, Innovation and Skills (BIS).
+Funded by a £4.5 million grant, the Institute was established by GCHQ in partnership with the Engineering and Physical Sciences Research Council (EPSRC) through the Research Councils UK (RCUK) Global Uncertainties Programme and the Department for Business, Innovation and Skills (BIS).

 The institute was set up to deal with the clear and pressing need to improve cyber security by providing greater understanding, proving correctness of programs and identifying potential weaknesses of our software.
 Modern society is critically dependent on computer software.
 However, we cannot yet guarantee what software does.
 Our understanding has not kept pace with its complexity.

 Mathematical analysis and verification techniques were just beginning to reach industrial scale, achieving guarantees of correctness, safety and security.